skrey/yellow-extensions/language/README.md

 ## How to configure a language?

 The text settings can be configured in file `system/config/text.ini`.
 For example text that is displayed on your website and the date format.
-The default text is defined by the corresponding language file.
-A different text can be defined in the configuration file.
+The default text is defined in the corresponding language file.
+This text can be customised in the text settings.
 [Learn more](https://developers.datenstrom.se/help/adjusting-system#text-settings).

 ## Which languages are available?